Sunderland 1973 FA Cup winners given freedom of the city

 The side's 1973 captain Bobby Kerr described it as a "real honour".

-Those awarded the freedom were Richard Philip 'Dick' Malone, Ronald George 'Ron' Guthrie, Michael Frederick 'Micky' Horswill, David Vernon 'Dave' Watson, Richard Ernest 'Ritchie' Pitt, Robert 'Bobby' Kerr, Victor Lewis 'Vic' Halom, Dennis Tueart, and David Young.
+Those awarded the freedom were Richard Philip 'Dick' Malone, Ronald George 'Ron' Guthrie, Michael Frederick 'Micky' Horswill, David Vernon 'Dave' Watson, Richard Ernest 'Ritchie' Pitt, Robert 'Bobby' Kerr, Victor Lewis 'Vic' Halom, Dennis Tueart and David Young.

-Members of the cup run squad - Jackie Ashurst, Brian Chambers, John Lathan, Mick McGiven and John Tones - were also honoured.
+Members of the squad who featured in the cup run - Jackie Ashurst, Brian Chambers, John Lathan, Mick McGiven and John Tones - were also honoured.

 Two squad members who have died - Billy Hughes and Ian Porterfield - received posthumous honours.